 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

-The White rhinoceros is the second largest land mammal on the planet.
-Despite its impressive size, it is a very agile animal, capable of galloping at high velocity and turning at full speed.
+The white rhinoceros is the second largest land mammal on the planet.
+Despite its impressive size, it is a very agileanimal, capable of galloping at high speed and turning at full speed.

 It is solitary and has horns that are its most fearsome weapon.
-Their horns are, however, the reason why their hunting is so coveted: popular beliefs attribute aphrodisiac properties to them.
-Fortunately, it is a protected species (hunting is currently prohibited).
+Antlers are, however, the reason why its hunting is so coveted: popular beliefs attribute aphrodisiac properties to it.
+It is a protected species and hunting is prohibited.

 It has good hearing and smell, but poor eyesight.
-None of the African rhinos are actually white, but gray in color.
-In the case of the white rhinoceros, the name comes from the word "wyt" which means "wide" in Afrikaans and refers to the size of its lips and mouth.
-Males and females are practically the same, although females have longer and thinner horns.
+None of the African rhinoceroses is actually white, but gray.
+In the case of the white rhino, the name comes from the word “wyd” (“white”, in Afrikaans, which means “wide” and refers to the size of its lips and mouth).

 They are distributed in the east and south of the African continent.

-Of nocturnal habits, it is the most sociable of the rhinoceroses and groups in mother-calf pairs or in herds of up to seven young.
+With nocturnal habits, it is the most sociable of the rhinoceroses and groups in mother-calf pairs or in herds of up to seven young specimens.

-Pregnancy lasts 18 months, and lactation lasts one year (although the baby rhino eats grass from the first weeks of life).
-The female becomes fertile again when the calf is two years of age: at that time the calf becomes independent, necessarily, since the mother has to mate again.
+Pregnancy lasts 18 months, and lactation lasts one year, although the baby rhino eats grass from the first weeks of life.
+The female comes back in heat after two years, when the calf is forced to become independent, since the mother has to mate again.

 Come to Zoo from